Dual Circumference and Collinear Sets: Abstract

 \section{Abstract}

-We show that, if an $n$-vertex triangulation $T$ of maximum degree $\Delta$ has a dual that contains a cycle of length $\ell$, then $T$ has a non-crossing straight-line drawing in which some set, called a \emph{collinear set}, of $\Omega(\ell/\Delta^4)$ vertices lie on a line.
-Using the current lower bounds on the length of longest cycles in 3-regular 3-connected graphs, this implies that every $n$-vertex planar graph of maximum degree $\Delta$ has a collinear set of size $\Omega(n^{0.8}/\Delta^4)$.
-Very recently, Dujmovi\'c \etal\ (SODA 2019) showed that, if $S$ is a collinear set in a triangulation $T$ then, for any point set $X\subset\R^2$ with $|X|=|S|$, $T$ has a non-crossing straight-line drawing in which the vertices of $S$ are drawn on the points in $X$.
-Because of this, collinear sets have numerous applications in graph drawing and related areas.
+We show that, if an $n$-vertex triangulation $G$ of maximum degree $\Delta$ has a dual that contains a cycle of length $\ell$, then $G$ has a non-crossing straight-line drawing in which some set, called a \emph{collinear set}, of $\Omega(\ell/\Delta^4)$ vertices lie on a line.
+Using the current lower bounds on the length of longest cycles in cubic 3-connected graphs, this implies that every $n$-vertex planar graph of maximum degree $\Delta$ has a collinear set of size $\Omega(n^{0.8}/\Delta^4)$.